quynhtle/starter-hugo-academic-new/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
 Quynh Le is currently working with [Dr. Binh-Son Hua](https://sonhua.github.io/) as a Research Resident at VinAI Research, the [first AI research lab in Vietnam](https://www.vinai.io/) with a focus on fundamental research.
 Her research focuses on solving practical problems using computer vision and deep learning.
-Her current research interests include building efficient systems for 3D object detection and 3D data annotation.
-She is also interested in data-centric approaches in machine learning, and computational photography.

 She is actively looking for a Ph.D. position starting in 2022.